 The Company forms part of the Enagás Group, the Parent of which is Enagás, S.A., with registered address at Paseo de los Olmos 19, 28005 Madrid.
-Enagás, S.A draws up the Group's consolidated financial statements.
-The Financial Statements of Enagás S.A. and its consolidated Group at December 31, 2018, were approved by the Enagás, S.A.
-General Shareholders' Meeting held on March 29, 2019.
-The 2017 Financial Statements of Enagás S.A. and its consolidated Group at December 31, 2018, were approved by the Enagás, S.A.
-General Shareholders' Meeting held on March 29, 2019.
-The 2017 Financial Statements of Enagás S.A. and its consolidated Group were approved at the Enagás, S.A.
-General Shareholders' Meeting held on March 22, 2018 and duly filed at the Madrid Mercantile Registry.
+Enagás, S.A. draws up the Group's consolidated financial statements.
+The Annual Accounts of Enagás S.A. and its Consolidated Group at December 31, 2019, were prepared by its Directors at the Board of Directors meeting held on February 17, 2020.
+The 2018 Annual Accounts of Enagás S.A. and its Consolidated Group were approved at the Enagás, S.A.
+General Shareholders' Meeting held on March 29, 2019 and duly filed at the Madrid Companies Registry.